FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-There's a collection of standard checks in [tanjun.checks][] which are all
+There's a collection of standard checks in [tanjun.checks][] that are all
-exported top level and work with all the command types, the only
+exported top-level and work with all the command types.
+The only optional
-configuration most users will care about for these is `error_message` argument
+configuration most users will care about for the standard checks is the
-which lets you adjust the response these gives when they fail but the
+`error_message` argument which lets you adjust the response messages these
-permission checks also need a required permission to be passed positionally.
+send when they fail.

 ```py
 component = (